hotosm/docs/docs/dev-guide/containers_101.md

   installing directly on your machine.
 Clean.
 - Packaging your code for distribution or deployment: written a backend in Django?
 It can be packaged up into an image and deployed anywhere that has a container engine.
-Your laptop, WSL server, AWS, Azure… you name it.
+Your laptop, local server, AWS, Azure… you name it.

 **Containers are now the de-facto way to distribute software.